herb-mc/extra_enchants/README.md

 # Extra Enchants

-Adds 34 obtainable equipment enchants and 1 experimental enchant, with functions ranging from utility to offense.
+Adds 34 obtainable equipment enchants and 2 experimental enchants, with functions ranging from utility to offense.

 Latest: v0.0.9 for Minecraft 1.17.1<br>
 Requires Fabric Loader 0.11.6 and Fabric API 0.37.0+1.17